The City of Suwanee has two primary vision statements which are both compatible and informed by the other:

 Suwanee 2040 Comprehensive Plan

 In 2017, the city embarked on updating its Comprehensive Plan.
 This city-wide plan is an important tool for guiding future decisions about where and how to manage population growth and development.
-The 2040 Vision Statement intentionally paints the picture of what Suwanee should be in the year 2040.
+The 2040 Vision Statement paints the picture of what Suwanee should be in the year 2040.
 It was very intentionally crafted by city staff and the 2040 Steering Committee, and vetted in public open houses throughout the planning process.

 Suwanee 2040 Vision Statement